alexpovel/srgn/README.md

   what's happening to your input, including a [representation of the parsed tree](https://docs.rs/tree-sitter/latest/tree_sitter/struct.Node.html#method.to_sexp)

+#### Run against multiple files

+Use the `--files` option to run against multiple files, in-place.
+This option accepts a glob pattern.

 #### Explicit failure for (mis)matches

 After all scopes are applied, it might turn out no matches were found.
 The default